WeAreAro/partner-api-demo/README.md

 **If you want to skip this step, then mocked responses will be returned instead (the API will not be invoked).**

-To execute the API and see real results you should request (and have been supplied with) credentials for the Aro Sandbox environment.
+To execute the API and see real results you should request (and have been supplied with) credentials for the ClearScore Sandbox environment.

-If you do not have these, please liaise with <u>Aro Partner Support</u>.
+If you do not have these, please liaise with <u>ClearScore Partner Services</u>.

 The token should be added into a file called `.env.local` that you should create in the root of the project folder, and in the following format: